-According to Omdia's HHI calculations (results shown in Figure 3), of the 22 technology markets studied for the year 2022, four were considered unconcentrated (HHI below 0.15), of which none among the mobile and fixed network categories.
-13 were moderately concentrated (HHI between 0.15 and 0.25), three were highly concentrated (HHI between 0.25 and 0.50), and two were duopolies (HHI above 0.50).
+According to Omdia's HHI calculations (results shown in Figure 3), of the 22 technology markets studied, three were considered unconcentrated (HHI below 0.15), of which none among the mobile and fixed network categories.
+13 were moderately concentrated (HHI between 0.15 and 0.25), four were highly concentrated (HHI between 0.25 and 0.50), and two were duopolies (HHI above 0.50).

 Four out of the five categories with the highest level of concentration are consumer categories rather than B2B ones (notebook PC OS, smartphones, smartphone OS, and smartphone applications).
-And the two categories with the most significant increase in market concentration in the past year have been smartphones and smartphone applications.

-For the year 2022, mobile core and access networks were moderately concentrated, with HHIs of 0.208 and 0.218, respectively, which was also lower than in 2021, when their HHIs were 0.238 and 0.226, respectively.
-This was the second year in a row that the HHI decreased for both categories.
-This can be explained by the lower market share of the leading vendor in 2022 compared to 2021 and, at the same time, the higher market shares of challengers.
+For the first half of 2023, mobile core and access networks were moderately concentrated, with HHIs of 0.161 and 0.212, respectively, which was lower than in 2022, when their HHIs were 0.208 and 0.218, respectively.
+This can be explained by the lower market share of the leading vendor in 1H23 compared to 2022 and, at the same time, the higher market shares of challengers.
+This is particularly true of the mobile core networks market where Omdia now includes private networks pure players in the market shares calculation.